lutzh/awesome-event-driven-architecture/README.md

 ##  Related Topics

-- [Event Sourcing – the what, why & how](https://www.youtube.com/watch?v=1KlQVhVYiFU&list=PLXstpDPZ7AtX78V_JYUJX7z8RjdcB9HQq)  - By Anita Kvamme, May 2024.
+- [Event Sourcing – What, Why & How](https://www.youtube.com/watch?v=1KlQVhVYiFU&list=PLXstpDPZ7AtX78V_JYUJX7z8RjdcB9HQq)  - By Anita Kvamme, June 2024.
 While also event based, _Event Sourcing_ is not the same as _Event-Driven Architecture_.
 They complement each other well, but you can also use either without the other.
 Thankfully, this great overview of Event Sourcing makes that clear at the very start.

 <!-- omit in toc -->